stanfordnmbl/opencap-processing/README.md

 # Examples
 - Run `example.py` for examples of how to run kinematic analyses.
 - Run `example_kinetics.py` for examples of how to generate muscle-driven simulations.

+# Download OpenCap data using Google Colab
+- Open batchDownload.ipynb in Colab and follow instructions.
+- (To do this, no need to follow the install requirements above).